agmcleod/projectssite/readme.md

 # My projects site

 This little app/repo is used for generating my projects site: http://projects.agmprojects.com.
 It uses a YAML file in the root of the app, and the rake task `rake build` to generate the static output.
 You're welcome to use the code here for your own, but I ask that you remove things that I have yet to standardize or move into a config file.
+It may just be better to reference my rake file on how i'm building it, and maybe the structure if you like it :)

 Such as: